NXP/ot-nxp/src/imx_rt/rt1060/README.md

 $ west update
 ```

-In case there are local modification to the already installed git NXP SDK.
+In case there are local modifications to the already installed git NXP SDK.
 Use the west forall command instead of the west init to reset the west workspace before running the west update command.
 Warning: all local changes will be lost after running this command.

 ```
 bash